hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 [DELETED CONTENT IS NOT IMPORTANT FOR THIS VERSION.
 WHEN STANDARD DATA SETS HAVE BEEN FINALIZED, THEY CAN BE MENTIONED HERE]

-The standard audit and retrofit data sets are data collection and transfer requirements that were created by existing HPXML adopters to facilitate the transfer of project data from third-party energy modeling tools to a program management database.
+The standard audit and upgrade data sets are data collection and transfer requirements that were created by existing HPXML adopters to facilitate the transfer of project data from third-party energy modeling tools to a program management database.
 As a collaboration between Home Performance with ENERGY STAR programs in